 Basic system administration functions and the importance of protecting data are the two main issues covered in this subject.
 Activities include implementing components of systems backup and restoring files from backups.
 In addition, there are activities on virus scanning and confirming licensing for a stand-alone device.
 Content explores the legal requirements to protect personally identifiable data and information.
 A virtual practical lab is used as a key assessment tool.

 ICT problems can be difficult to solve.
 This subject covers critical thinking and team problem solving techniques aimed at identifying the nature of ICT issues.
 It also covers the skills to provide ICT advice and support to users, including the communication of detailed technical information.
 Basic troubleshooting of common hardware and software issues are included in the practical components of this subject.
 A virtual Lab is used to simulate the actioning of client requests for assistance and advice.

 Learn the skills and knowledge required to remotely support the resolution of ICT technical enquiries.
-You will learn the techniques to record, prioritise and escalate client support requests received by your IT Help Desk, and the effective use of multiple information systems to troubleshoot and record your actions.
+You will learn the techniques to record, prioritise and escalate client support requests received, and the effective use of multiple information systems to troubleshoot and record your actions.
 A virtual practical lab is used for assessments.

 Effectively maintaining and administering a network environment and operating system will provide your users with a seamless experience.
 This subject look at areas such as configuring a network operating system, setting up user accounts, modifying user permissions, installing and understanding basic networking protocols as well as conducting a range of command line networking tools in order to troubleshoot and uncover networking issues.